Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Target Characterization

 \section{Target Characterization}

-Although mass information was recorded prior to and following the electroplating experiments, the scale equipment proved largely insensitive to the arsenic deposition mass versus the much more massive Ti foil backings.
+Although mass information was recorded prior to and following the electroplating experiments, the analytical balance (with 1\,mg resolution) proved largely insensitive to the arsenic deposition mass versus the far more massive Ti foil backings.
 This insensitivity resulted in variable or unphysical descriptions of the arsenic layers, which were not useful for the precision demanded from stacked-target applications.
 Similar issues existed for \citet{Waters1973} following their arsenic target fabrication.

 Beyond the massing attempts, conventional non-destructive thickness measurements by micrometers were also unavailable here due to the safety and fragility constraints imposed by the target fabrication process.
+Instead, the necessary arsenic deposition areal densities had to be characterized through alternative means.